MontanaFlossCo/Flint-Documentation/guides/getting_started.md

 ---
 title: Getting Started
-subtitle: Learn how to integrate Flint into your project
+subtitle: The first step is adding Flint to your Xcode project with Carthage or Cocoapods.
 tags:
     - coreconcepts
     - help